anilkunwar421/mongodb_docs/README.md

 203.0.113.2 mongo2.replset.member
 . . .
 ```

+> Note : on Bellow step if you have domain assigned to your replica's ip, use replica domain instead of mongo0.replset.member ... as i am assuming here you don't have domain!

 Updating Each Server’s Firewall Configurations with UFW
 ```
 sudo ufw allow from mongo1_server_ip to any port 27017